NOAA-ORR-ERD/PyGnome/Installing.rst

 In any case, you can try to run your use case, and see what happens.

-Please report any unresolved test failures as an Issue on the gitHub project.
+Please report any unresolved test failures as an Issue on the GitHub project.

 Running scripts
 ---------------